VarunSrivastavaIITD/DCNN/README.md

 - Training and Validation
 - Visualization

-The pipeline for each is explained below.
+The pipeline for each part is explained below.

 ### Preprocessing